GeekTrainer/learn-django/Module4/Module4_Unit5.md

     template_name = "shelter_list.html"
 ```

 We first start by importing `ListView`, and then add a `ShelterList` class that will contain the details.
 The first step in defining the `Listview` is to name the model.
 In this case we are using the `Shelter` model that was already defined in the **models.py** app file.
-The next thing we need to add is a `context_object_name`.
+The next thing we added was a `context_object_name`.
 If this variable was not added the only way to call this view would be to use `object_list` in our template loop as seen below.

 ```html
 <ul>